 Terrain Estimate

-The terrain in the Porozow-Terespol-Nowy Dwor area is rather irregular and, in general, slopes from northwest to southeast, so that observation in open terrain was easier for the Russians than for the Germans.
+The terrain in the Porozow-Terespol-Nowy Dwor area is rather irregular and, in

 All roads were tracks through either wet marsh or deep sand.
 This allowed all horse-drawn troops to march almost without a sound, if appropriate orders were given and complete silence imposed.